When you and your spouse decide it is time to end your marriage, the most

 Preventing these negative effects must come from a mutual effort of both

-you and your child’s other parent, as one parent cannot make up
+you and your child’s other parent, since one parent cannot make

-for the other’s lack of interest, involvement, or effort.
-The above
+up for the other’s lack of interest, involvement, or effort.

-issues can be prevented in a number of ways, such as making sure you are
+The above issues can be prevented in a number of ways, such as making sure

-both present in your child’s life, and keeping yourselves from arguing
+you are both present in your child’s life, and keeping yourselves

-in front of each other.
-The two of you must also make sure you are on
+from arguing in front of each other.
+The two of you must also make sure

-the same page about as much as possible, in order to create a safe and
+you are on the same page about as much as possible, in order to create

-constant environment for your child.
-Lastly, the worst thing you can do
+a safe and constant environment for your child.
+Lastly, the worst thing

 Contact Our Experienced Westchester County Divorce Lawyers Today

-have one goal in mind: delivering you the most successful results possible.
+goal in mind: delivering you the most successful results possible.
+Allow

 Schedule an initial consultation with a member of our firm by